Why I turn House Histories into Display-Worthy Art

 The Reality of Reading Old Records

-Records were never written for future historians.
+House history is for everyone, in theory. but researching historical records takes time and patience.
+They were never written for future historians.
 They were designed to document the present, not to help someone 100 years later figure out who lived at No. 10 or whether a family stayed in the same house between censuses.

 House names and numbers are often missing.
 Street names vary.
 Women disappear from records with no explanation.
 Children aren’t always listed.
 Some people didn’t participate at all.
 The information very rarely presents itself in a tidy timeline.